KxSystems/docs-v1/docs/ml/nlp.md

 1. text of the run (symbol vector)
 2. indexes of the first occurrence of each token (long vector)

-This example shows importing a novel from a plain text file, and finding all the proper nouns in the first chapter of _Moby Dick_.
+Importing a novel from a plain text file, and finding all the proper nouns in the first chapter of _Moby Dick_:
 ```q
 q)myparser:.nlp.parser.i.newParser[`en;`text`tokens`lemmas`pennPOS`isStop`sentChars`starts`sentIndices`keywords]
 q)corpus:myparser mobyDick